lukso-network/docs/docs/learn/dapp-developer/set-nft-metadata.md

 ---
 sidebar_label: '🎨 Set LSP8 NFT Metadata'
 sidebar_position: 9
-description: Learn how to set the metadata of a NFT part of a LSP8 Collection.
+description: Learn how to set the metadata of a NFT part of a LSP8 Identifiable Digital Asset Collection.
 ---

 # Set LSP8 NFT Metadata